 Nige Williams started throwing paint tin lids around the house and garden when he was barely out of a pushchair, and was bought his first Frisbee soon after.
 A love of flying discs was born, and has grown so that in more recent years he has become Communications Director of the British Disc Disc Golf Association (BDGA) from 2005-9.
 In 2005 he was awarded BDGA Spirit of the Game, the most prestigious annual award from the Association.
 He has hosted numerous events ranging from local fun days to fulfilling the role of Tournament Director for National Tour events.
-He has also been heavily involved in the organisation and running of recent British Open and European Championship events.
+He has also been heavily involved in the organisation and running of recent British Open and European Championship events, and was Tournament Director for the prestigious WFDF 2017 World Team Disc Golf Championships.

 He has enjoyed many years playing recreationally, but was not exposed to the sport of disc golf until 2000 during a chance encounter at his local park.
 Instantly hooked by the dynamics and possibilities of disc golf, that enthusiam passed on to friends and he was soon in talks with local landowners to develop his first disc golf course. , and he was approaching local schools to put a programme of classes together and helping them to install their own course.